-During 2022 we conducted our annual goodwill impairment test, which was a qualitative evaluation, and no impairment charges were recorded.
+During the fourth quarters of 2022 and 2021, we conducted our annual goodwill impairment test, which was a qualitative evaluation, and no impairment charges were recorded in either year.
 The estimated fair values of all of our reporting units exceeded their carrying values at the date of their most recent estimated fair value determination.